-Veteran-Owned Small Business Resources
+Veteran-Owned Small Business Resources - Help Topics - SBDCNet

 Government Contracting for Veteran-Owned Small Business

-- Service-Disabled Veteran-Owned Small Businesses program – federal contracting program for the service-disabled veteran-owned small businesses.
+- Veteran Assistance Programs – federal contracting program for the service-disabled veteran-owned small businesses, , including specific opportunities for those who are service-disabled.

 - VA Small and Veteran Business Programs – overview on contracting with the U.S. Department of Veterans Affairs

+- Vets First Verification Program – information on verifying veteran-owned or service-disabled veteran-owned small businesses in order to take on federal contracting opportunities

+- Veteran Institute for Procurement – educational training program aimed at teaching veteran business owners how to win government contracts (added)

-- FedBizOpps –portal for finding active contracting opportunities from the U.S. government.
+- Contracting Opportunities – SAM.gov – portal for finding active contracting opportunities from the U.S. government.

 Employee and Employer Rights